Jesse J. Finley: Military service

 Finley volunteered as a private in the 6th Florida Infantry of the Confederate Army, and was successively promoted to be the colonel of the regiment.
 He took part in the Kentucky Campaign in Maj.
 Gen. Edmund Kirby Smith's column.
 His first significant combat came at the Battle of Chickamauga, where his regiment captured a battery of Union artillery, but was unsupported and forced to withdraw with 165 casualties.

 He was promoted to brigadier general on November 8, 1863 (with date of rank of November 16), commanding all of the Florida infantry in the Army of Tennessee.
+His replacement was the young and talented southern abolitionist turned confederate officer, Lieutenant Colonel Benjamin B. Sample (1843-1864) who was transferred from the 1st Florida Infantry Regiment after Chickamauga.
 Finley's Brigade, part of Maj.
 Gen. John C. Breckinridge's division, was caught up in the Confederate rout at the Battle of Missionary Ridge, but performed well in protecting the rearguard of the army as it withdrew.
 Army commander Gen. Braxton Bragg expressed his thanks to Finley for "his gallant bearing and prompt assistance in every emergency."
-Finley's brigade saw heavy fighting in the Atlanta Campaign of 1864.
+Finley's brigade saw heavy fighting in the Atlanta campaign of 1864.
 He was badly wounded at Battle of Resaca and placed on medical leave until the army reached Atlanta.
 At the Battle of Jonesborough, his horse was killed by artillery shell fragments, which severely wounded him again, but he refused to be evacuated to Atlanta until all of his wounded men had been taken care of.
 Finley was unable to return to his brigade for the remainder of the war.
 He tried to reach it in North Carolina after he recovered from a second wound, but Federal troops blocked his way.

 Military Surrender

 Finley surrendered with Maj.
-Gen. Howell Cobb in Columbus, Georgia, and was paroled to Quincy, Florida on May 23, 1865.
+Gen. Howell Cobb in Columbus, Georgia, and was paroled to Quincy, Florida, on May 23, 1865.